tno-ssi-lab/standardisation-overview/README.md

 </div>
 <br></br>

-Decentralised identifiers that allow for the authentication of decentralised digital identities of a [DID subject](https://w3c.github.io/did-core/#did-subject).
+Decentralised identifiers (DIDs) allow for the authentication of decentralised digital identities of a [DID subject](https://w3c.github.io/did-core/#did-subject).
 A DID is a URI that associates the DID subject with a DID document, which describes the DID subject and how they can authenticate themselves using cryptographic keys.
 DID documents are generated using a specific [DID method](https://w3c.github.io/did-spec-registries/#did-methods).
 It depends on the DID method whether the DID is a self-certifying identifier.

 A DID can be a global unique identifier, but parties can also have multiple ([peer](https://identity.foundation/peer-did-method-spec/))DIDs to separate domains/personas.